GAUG-Contributions/Introduction_to_Blockchain_Technology/README.md

 If set to `False`, mining of new blocks is manual.
 (described in more details below in point 6)

-`DEBUG_PRINTS` = False

-If set to `True`, more detailed info for debugging/tracking will be printed on the terminal

-To change the value of the 3 parameters above check inside `flask_app.py`
+To change the value of the 2 parameters above check inside `flask_app.py`

 `difficultyPattern` = `0000`